jekymin8232/vitalguardai-com/README.md

 I welcome opportunities for collaboration in any form.

-As a South Korean national, I am not currently considering relocation abroad due to the nature of my work and ongoing commitments.
+As a South Korean national, I am not currently considering relocation abroad due to my ongoing work and commitments.
 Therefore, I generally prefer remote collaboration whenever possible.